MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-rotate-secrets.md

 - ADFS*
 - Graph*

-\* Only applicable if the environment's identity provider is Active Directory Federated Services (AD FS).
+\* Applicable when identity provider is Active Directory Federated Services (AD FS).

 > [!Important]
 > All other secure keys and strings are manually updated by the administrator.
 This includes user and administrator account passwords, [network switch passwords and permissions](azure-stack-customer-defined.md), and baseboard management controller (BMC) credentials which is [covered later in this article](#update-the-bmc-credential).
 >
 >In addition, this article does not address secret rotation for value-add resource providers.
-To rotate those secrets, refer to the following resource provider articles instead:
+To rotate those external secrets, refer to the following resource provider articles instead:
 >
 > - [App Service on Azure Stack Hub](app-service-rotate-certificates.md)
 > - [IoT Hub on Azure Stack Hub](iot-hub-rp-rotate-secrets.md)